Sintheros/knowledgecraft-codebase/README.md

 As someone who adores order as well as already having a good grasp on the technical side of the workflow this quarter, I plan on making sure all of the code is accounted for.

+Do you want to add your own content or build on what we've built?
+You're in the right place.

 I'll have more thorough documentation written up some time in the future. (read: after ImagineRIT and we're not on deadlines)